G0PLY/DCLXVI/README.md

 For Full Source Code:
-Download all the files and make a folder, unzip DCLXVI_SOURCE_CODE.7z into that folder.
+Download all the files and make a folder, unzip DCLXVI_SOURCE_CODE.7z into that folder,
-DCLXCI_SOURCE_CODE.7z does not include all needed source files...
+(the folders inside the DCLXVI_SOURCE_CODE folder need to be moved out of that folder into DemonStrate-master).

 Prebuilt Version:
 Download Diablo_DCLXVI.7z.